alhabibhasan/SimpleFlightSimulator/README.md

 # SimpleFlightSimulator
 A simple flight simulator

-Created as part of an assignent.
+Created as part of an assignment.